Revenue is expected to reach semiconductor industry to half a trillion dollars in 2022 for the first time in its history.

 And global chip shortages and supply chain hurdles make semiconductor companies unlikely to face collapse soon.

-Most industry executives have warned that the shortage will not abate until the second half of this year, with some products still being delayed due to parts scarcity until 2023, and their forecasts indicated that the current surge in demand could continue into 2025.
+Most industry executives have warned that the shortage will not abate until the second half of this year, with some products still being delayed due to parts scarcity until 2023, and their forecasts indicated that the current surge in demand might continue into 2025.

 Although the chip industry is now less dependent on computers and smartphones for sales, they remain its biggest growth drivers.
-The highly promoted auto sector is a relatively small market – but it is growing to account for about 10% of the industry’s sales.
+The highly promoted auto sector is a relatively small market – but it is growing to account for regarding 10% of the industry’s sales.

 And if there are years of growth ahead, the chip industry will need to expand its capacity.
 This can be a burden, as factories cost billions of dollars and take years to reach production.